python-pillow/Pillow/docs/handbook/tutorial.rst

 attribute is a 2-tuple containing width and height (in pixels).
 The :py:attr:`~PIL.Image.Image.mode` attribute defines the number and names of the bands in the image, and also the pixel type and depth.
-Common modes are “L” (luminance) for greyscale images, “RGB” for true color images, and “CMYK” for pre-press images.
+Common modes are “L” (luminance) for grayscale images, “RGB” for true color images, and “CMYK” for pre-press images.

 If the file cannot be opened, an :py:exc:`OSError` exception is raised.